 Shirts for Kids

 My son wanted to wear more merino wool fabric in his day to day life, so I found Nui Organics which has a line of tencel and superfine merino wool shirts that are glorious.
 These shirts are seriously so thin, light and soft.
 He loves them so much it’s about all you see him in these days.
-He has 2 short sleeves and one long sleeve.
+He has 3 short sleeves and 3 long sleeves.
+Sadly, they are discontinuing this line for a bit, so stock up while you can!
 Again I wish they made more of these and with pictures on them too to mix things up as these really are the best travel clothes.

 Even though we live in SoCal and hardly get the opportunity to wear sweaters, he does have one beautiful sweater from Nui Organics that I am constantly wishing for cool weather so he can wear!
 Great quality, beautiful colors and again soft and light fabric perfect for kids who might have sensory issues.